roman-milk/roman-milk.github.io/your-mom-is-passed-out.md

  "Linda?" he said softly.
 I assumed he was talking about the Linda that was a frequent pool-guest friend of his step-sister.

  "Yeah, Linda.
 With bigger tits.
 Naked and begging for it.
 Anybody."
-Report_Story #2